-Purlin- A horizontal member between trusses which supports the roof.
+Purlin- A horizontal member between trusses or large beams which supports the roof.
 These are usually 4x or 6x members.

-Rafter- A 2x or 3x member, usually spaced at 16" or 24" that supports a sloped roof.
+Rafter- A 2x or 3x member, usually spaced at 16" or 24" that supports a sloped roof, and may form a simple truss.